dgaff/kenwood_kmc45/README.md

 ### Insert the pot into the mic body

 First bend the contacts up against the potentiometer body.
-Then bend the two meter mounting tabs over top of the wires.
+Then bend the two potientiometer mounting tabs over top of the wires.
 The pot won't fit if you don't do this.

 <img src="IMG_9113.jpeg" width="400">